 On the server side, IP addresses show up in logs, rate-limits, fraud pipelines, and security investigations.
 Our approach is to treat IP data as potentially sensitive and to handle it with explicit purpose: retention limits, access controls, and clear separation between operational logs and analytics datasets.
 In our experience, “log everything forever” is not a strategy; it’s technical debt with legal and reputational interest rates.

 Security use cases still matter, so we build for defensibility.
-That can include hashed or truncated IP storage for analytics, full-fidelity storage only in restricted security logs, and auditable access for investigations.
-When customers need geolocation, we design for graceful degradation: if location is uncertain, the system can fall back to safer flows—like step-up verification—rather than blocking a legitimate user based on a shaky city guess.
+That can include hashed or truncated IP storage for analytics.
+Meanwhile, full fidelity storage stays only in restricted security logs.
+We also require auditable access for investigations.
+When location is uncertain, the system should fall back to safer flows like step up verification.
+That avoids blocking legitimate users on a shaky city guess.

 3. End-to-end custom solutions that integrate VPN workflows, access patterns, and product-specific privacy controls